Capital One Quicksilver Secured Cash Rewards Credit Card review: Low-risk, high-reward for building credit

 Since this card earns cash back rewards, you won’t have to worry about calculating point values or weighing redemption options.
 Instead, you simply earn a percentage back of every dollar you spend.
 For example, if you use your Quicksilver Secured card to purchase $100 worth of groceries, you’ll earn $1.50 back.

 Other cardholder perks

-Considering the Quicksilver Secured is designed for cardholders with a damaged or limited credit history, it may come as no surprise that the card carries minimal extras.
+Considering the Quicksilver Secured is designed for cardholders with damaged or limited credit histories, it may come as no surprise that the card carries minimal extras.
 Still, along with standard credit card perks like $0 fraud liability, the Quicksilver Secured features a handful of unique features that could prove particularly valuable for credit-builders, including the ability to increase your credit limit and earn back your security deposit.

 Increase your credit limit with responsible use

 The Quicksilver Secured card starts you off with a $200 credit limit, matching your $200 security deposit.
 That’s a fairly low starting limit, even compared to unsecured credit-building cards, many of which give you at least a $300 starting limit with no deposit requirement.
 Since credit utilization — the amount of money you’ve borrowed relative to your total available credit — is a key scoring factor, such a low limit could prove troublesome for credit-builders.

 However, the Quicksilver Secured makes up for this by giving you a clear path to a higher limit.
 If you use your card responsibly, such as by making your monthly payments on time, you can qualify for a higher limit in as little as six months.
 While this is a standard timeframe for a credit limit increase, plenty of competing credit-building cards offer either no clear timeframe for increasing your limit or only promise to review your account periodically to see if you’re eligible for a higher limit.